LeoLuoUofT/SIGNIT/README.md

 Checkout stream_input.py for pulling frames from live  youtube and twitch streams.

-More visualization and data analysis stats in the Visualizations folder
+More visualization and data analysis stats in the Visualizations folder, I've included the jupyter notebook for analysis on Deaf users and Deaf